mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 Praefect, the routing and transaction manager for Gitaly Cluster, requires a database to store data on Gitaly Cluster status.

 **As noted earlier in this guide [Praefect currently requires a third party PostgreSQL database solution to achieve full High Availability](../gitaly/praefect.md#postgresql)**.
-In addition to this it should be noted that Praefect also currently requires it's own separate database server.
+In addition to this it should be noted that Praefect also currently requires its own separate database server.

 We hope to offer a built in solutions for these restrictions in the future but in the meantime a non HA PostgreSQL server can be set up via Omnibus GitLab, which this section will detail.